Hendis-creator/Hennesysdisla.github.io/README.md

 <p>
       Prior to ArmHug,
       <a href="https://www.sermo.com" target="_blank" rel="noopener">SERMO</a>
-      I elevated client satisfaction from 60% to 85% by introducing success milestones and expectation alignment, securing $130,000 in additional renewal revenue through improved outcomes.
+      I elevated client satisfaction from 60% to 85% by introducing success milestones and expectation alignment, securing $130,000 in additional renewal revenue through improved outcomes in less than 20 months.
     </p>

  <p>